 What advice would you give to anyone wanting to get into the same line of work?

 If you want to be an IMOCA 60 skipper, I would recommend you meet the people in the UK that are sailing these types of boats.
 Work for them; help them as much as you can.
 It’s a very small group of people that get to sail on these boats and if you are lucky enough to make friends with a skipper who can get you sailing, the experience you will have is invaluable.

 How did studying at Plymouth help you?

 Studying at Plymouth allowed me to become so much more than just a student.
-It allowed me to build my entrepreneurial skills, build confidence, improve my public speaking, develop my project management skills, and make some amazing friends that have helped me out after my time at Plymouth University.
+It allowed me to build my entrepreneurial skills, build confidence, improve my public speaking, develop my project management skills, and make some amazing friends that have helped me out after my time at the University of Plymouth.

 What is your favourite memory of studying at Plymouth?

-My favourite memory of studying at Plymouth University is going down to the Hoe during Freshers’ Week, in my first year, whilst the America’s Cup World Series was happening.
+My favourite memory of studying at the University of Plymouth is going down to the Hoe during Freshers’ Week, in my first year, whilst the America’s Cup World Series was happening.
 Being in Plymouth was daunting enough, but having my hero’s sail in front of me on my fourth day in the UK was an amazing experience.